arduino-json

 • ARDUINOJSON_USE_LONG_LONG Use ‘long’ or ‘long long’ for integers

-As usual, it is best to see a few examples to illustrate the use of Arduino Json.
-Let’s see three simple ones, one to illustrate the use as objects, another for use as an array, and a final more complex example that shows the use of nested properties.
+As usual, it’s best to see a few examples to illustrate the use of Arduino Json.
+Let’s look at three simple ones, one to illustrate use as objects, another for use as an array, and a final more complex example showing the use of nested properties.

 The following code shows the serialization and deserialization of a simple Json as an object.